-116 WING TSUN DUMMY TECHNIQUES AS DEMONSTRATED BY GRANDMASTER YIP MAN
+116 WING TSUN DUMMY TECHNIQUES AS DEMONSTRATED BY GRANDMASTER YIP MAN right side of dummy left side of dummy left side of Trainee right side of Trainee

-Before reading explanatory notes on the illustrations of the Wooden Dummy Techniques that follow, readers are advised to have a careful look of the two diagrams showing the parts of the dummy and directions regarding the use of the dummy.
+Before reading explanatory notes on the illustrations of the Wooden Dummy Techniques that follow, readers are advised to have a careful look of the two diagrams showing the parts of the dummy and direction regarding the use of the dummy.
 This will enable readers to understand more clearly what is being explained in the descriptions that follow.